iamtamila/Testing_Feed_Reader/README.md

 ## Description

 This project is a web-based application that reads RSS feeds.
-Tests provided by developer help to manage if there's any issue with the code.
+Tests provided help to manage if there's any issue with the code.

 ## Rules